 (Disclosure: Some of the links below may be affiliate links)

 In this post, I will list The 11 Most Important Personal Finance Metrics you can find.
-If you track these 11 metrics and you work on improving all of them, you will be well ahead of the majority of people who probably do not track more than one or two of these personal finance metrics.
+If you track these 11 personal finance metrics and you work on improving all of them, you will be well ahead of the majority of people who probably do not track more than one or two of these personal finance metrics.

-There is no denying, your income is important!
+There is no denying, your income is essential!
 The more income you get, the easier your personal finances will be to manage.
 And if you want to reach Financial Independence, your speed will be relative to your income.

 There are several ways of calculating the income: